 Some of you might recall the famous Beast Mode incident a couple of years ago where running back Marshawn Lynch steamrolled Jurrell Casey.
 After the game, Jurrell owned his mistake and said it felt like a shot to the heart when that happened.
 I say, don’t feel too bad.
 Marshawn has made a career of running through people!

 Outside of that one play, Jurrell has had a very solid career.
 He’s been with the Titans since 2011 and has remained relatively injury-free.
 In the majority of his seasons with the Titans, he’s played 16 games.
 Otherwise, it’s been a few seasons with 15 games played here and there.

 Jurrell’s kettlebell connection seems to have formed with the help of Titan’s strength and conditioning coach at the time, Tom Kanavy.
-Unfortunately, due to the NFL’s limited video player, I can’t embed the workout showing the two of them.
-I have, however, provided the link below and recommend you check it out!
-As you’ll see, it looks like he’s working with a 20kg (44 lb.) kettlebell and performing some cleans, rows, squats, and presses.
+Unfortunately, due to the NFL’s limited ever-changing video player, I can’t embed the workout showing the two of them.
+It appears that they’ve recently removed the clip of Jurrell using the kettlebell during his training.

 A. J. Hawk, Green Bay Packers (LB – Retired)

 Although he finished his career with the Cincinnati Bengals, his 9 seasons with the Green Bay Packers are what fans remember the most.
 Another reliable player, he missed just two games out of all games played during his tenure for the regular season.
 Perhaps kettlebell training aided in keeping his body in shape and avoiding injury?

 These days A. J. can be seen working with Onnit and promoting their various products.
 No stranger to kettlebells, he’s even heavily involved with Onnit’s novelty kettlebells, primal bells.
 The video below shows A. J. doing several leg exercises with kettlebells.
 The most prominent being the split squat.